ibm-cloud-docs/vmwaresolutions/services/managing-ss-sap.md

 These services, developed between IBM Security and Onapsis (an IBM Business Partner), are designed to implement and configure Onapsis specifically to your environment requirements for continuous workload visibility and protection.

 Through continuous monitoring, the Onapsis Security Platform delivers a near real-time preventive, detective, and corrective solution for securing SAP systems and applications.
-The Onapsis Security Platform provides unmatched coverage and protection with context-aware insight across SAP NetWeaver ABAP, J2EE, and HANA platforms.
+The Onapsis Security Platform provides unmatched coverage and protection with context-aware insight across SAP NetWeaver ABAP, Java Platform, Enterprise Edition, and HANA platforms.
 The platform integrates with network security, security management, and associated workflows.

 ## Technical specifications for IBM Security Services for SAP
 {: #managing-ss-sap-specs}